-Increasingly, broadcasters seek to reduce production costs and complexity by adopting remote production control from their base of an event.
+Increasingly, broadcasters seek to reduce production costs and complexity by adopting remote production control from their base.
 This obviates the cost of transporting all of the equipment and personnel to a venue and the advent of IP technology has enabled multiple levels of two-way communications possible from 4K/UHD feeds from cameras through to talkback back to the venue.
 There are numerous video and audio over IP devices, but few accommodate the other production requirements of tallies, talkback, data and control.

-Hi Tech is launching a product for a major manufacturer that will provide just this for remote productions that require peripheral equipment to be used alongside main video and audio IP connections.
-The system will connect audio, tallies, talkback, serially controlled devices, data sources and equipment needing GPIOs at the remote location.
+For remote productions that require peripheral equipment to be used alongside main video and audio IP connections.
+The system will connect audio, tallies, gpio, talkback, serially controlled devices, data sources and equipment at the remote location.

-The Hi Tech system comprises two units, a local and a remote interface box that interfaces to the appropriate devices in the remote and host facility.
-The interface boxes are identical and are configured to be a remote studio location and local, by a web browser.
+Comprising two units, a local and a remote interface box that interfaces to the appropriate devices in the remote and host facility.
+The interface boxes are identical and are configured to be a remote location and local studio, by a web browser.

 - Fast and easy setup, local setup automatically setups the remote.

 - Network status information e.g. packets sent and received for each signal.

 - Built in tone generator for line up.

 - Built in tally and GPIO for local test setup.

 - Remote restart and software update.

 Integrates signals over IP using standard connectors